letstri/nixle/docs/plugins/custom.md

 #### Services

-You can extend the services by using function `extendServiceOptions`:
+You can extend the services by using function `extendServiceContext`:

 ```ts
 import { createPlugin } from 'nixle';